SalesforceLabs/MyCharts/README.md

 list of mobile navigation menu items.
 Adding the tab will immediately enable it on Salesforce1 for all users.

+NOTE: If you don't see the MyCharts icon in stage-left after making the above change, go to the users profile in setup and in the "Tab Settings" section, make sure the MyCharts tab is set to "Default On" and not "Tab Hidden"

 ### Enabling MyCharts as a Salesforce1 MDP action

 Installing the MyCharts package creates a Global Action named